gaeqs/JAMS-wiki/docs/tutorial-basics/configurations.md

 Configurations define how a project has to be simulated.
 A project can have several configurations.
 The user must specify a configuration before they can create a simulation.

 The current configuration can be changed on the `toolbar` of the project structure.
-The configurations can be edited clicking the `configuration button` ⚙.
+Configurations can be edited clicking on the `configuration button` ⚙.

 ![Configurations' menu](/img/docs/getting-started/configurations.png)